Follow these simple guidelines on Free-Choice Feeding for a smooth transition to Young Again Cat Food.

 Food Allergy or IBS?

 Food vomited up from the stomach may have a more noxious odor to it from the gastric juices.
 If it is almost all liquid and dissolved food with little or no whole food pieces, then a food allergy or IBS may be suspected.
-However, IBS often gets better when your cat is eating our food.
+However, IBS often gets better when your cat is eating our food for more than 8 weeks.
 If it is a food allergy, your cat will not get better and changing to another food may be recommended.
 It could also be that a foreign object is causing a blockage.
 Any sort of blockage needs to be dealt with quickly by a qualified veterinarian.

 By choosing to feed your cat a diet tailored to carnivores, you’re providing the foundation for a healthy and happy cat.
 And a happy cat makes for a happy home.